 The Ontario government requires hospitals to follow a five-stage planning process for building new facilities or redeveloping old ones.
-We have completed Part A of Stage 1 and Stage 1 Part B is currently underway.
+We have completed Stage 1.

 Since March 2015, we have been imagining what the future could look like for health care provided by HHS.
 We asked questions and received input about the care we provide, the growth of the population we serve, and the partnerships we need to provide care more efficiently.

 More than 3,000 people have provided input into our vision through community conversations and information sessions, focus groups, patient-centered working groups, newsletters, events, and an online discussion forum.
 This input helped us develop a long-term vision for the future of our hospital system.

 Read more about how we heard your input on the ‘Your Voice’ page.